 Test results

-Her first time testing for chronic infections, Kelly’s Lyme disease test was negative, indicating she didn’t have Lyme disease, the notoriously underdiagnosed tick-borne infection.
+Her first time testing for chronic infections, Kelly’s Lyme disease test was negative, indicating she didn’t have Lyme disease, the notoriously underdiagnosed tick-borne infection that often masquerades as other chronic conditions, including chronic fatigue syndrome, fibromyalgia, rheumatoid arthritis, and multiple sclerosis.

-Kelly’s Epstein-Barr virus test, however, showed significantly elevated IgM and IgG antibodies, indicating reactivated Epstein-Barr virus, which can cause fatigue, joint pain, brain fog, depression, anxiety, and innumerable other chronic symptoms.
+Kelly’s Epstein-Barr virus test, however, showed significantly elevated IgM and IgG antibodies, indicating reactivated Epstein-Barr virus, which can cause fatigue, brain fog, depression, anxiety, and other chronic symptoms.

-A surprisingly common infection—around 90% of the global population are infected with the virus—Kelly had likely contracted Epstein-Barr virus in her teens, and her immune system had effectively kept the virus under control until something, some stressful event, caused it to reactivate.
+A surprisingly common infection—around 90% of the global population are infected with the virus—Kelly had likely contracted Epstein-Barr virus in her teens, as most people do, and her immune system had effectively kept the virus under control until something, some stressful event, caused it to reactivate.

 Recovery

-Following her health coach’s recommendations closely—her recovery strategy having advanced significantly since her last run-in with the virus—Kelly eliminated processed foods, sugar, grains, and dairy from her diet, increased consumption of fruits and vegetables, took certain supplements, such as NAC, lysine, and reishi, and started getting to bed on a consistent schedule.
+She eliminated processed foods, sugar, and grains from her diet, increased consumption of fruits and vegetables, took certain supplements, such as astragalus, lysine, and NAC, and started getting to bed on a consistent schedule.

-Within a few months, Kelly started feeling more rested in the morning, less reliant on coffee, and better able to keep up with the demands of her job.
+Within a few months, she started feeling more rested in the morning, less reliant on coffee, and better able to keep up with the demands of her job.